Jonathan-Chia/mmm-research/mmm_practical_overview.md

 * Summarize background, current issues, current developments.
 * Summarize results.
 * Talk about future research opportunities, especially talk about how [CausalMMM](https://arxiv.org/pdf/2406.16728) might be the newest key development.

+## Hierarchical Bayesian MMM

+Hierarchical Bayesian MMMs extend Bayesian MMMs by introducing a hierarchy (Sun, Wang, Jin, Chan, & Koehler 2016–2017).
+For example, a hierarchical MMM might include national-level parameters for coefficients, while also estimating state-level parameters that capture local variations in the coefficients.
+This is particularly useful in practice because different regions/stores can have different outcomes.
+For example, if we are using a regular regression model to predict sales in the US using marketing spend as the predictor, there would be a single coefficient for marketing spend $\beta_m$.
+With a hierarchical regression, we would assign a local coefficient for marketing spend $\beta_{m,g}$ to each state.
+We would expect each state's marketing efficiency vary around the global efficiency $\beta_m$.
+Thus, we would have the following:

+$$ \beta_{m,g} \sim \mathcal{N}(\beta_m, \eta_m^2) $$

+Each of our state's coefficients come from a normal distribution centered around the global coefficient $\beta_m$ with a variance of $\eta_m^2$.

+Control variables can also be modeled in this way:

+$$ \gamma_{c,g} \sim \mathcal{N}(\gamma_c, \xi_c^2) $$

+The intercepts can also be modeled in this way:

+$$ \tau_g \sim \mathcal{N}(\tau, \kappa^2) $$

+Finally, we piece it all together into this formula:

+$$ y_{t,g} = \tau_g + \sum_{m=1}^M \beta_{m,g} Adstock(Hill(x_{t,m,g}; K_m, S_m), \alpha_m, L) + \sum_{c=1}^C \gamma_{c,g} * z_{t,c,g} + \epsilon_{t,g} $$

+There are many benefits of this approach as mentioned in Sun, Wang, Jin, Chan, & Koehler (2016–2017).
+First, because the data is now on a more granular level, there's more data and more variation between in spend to feed the model, resulting in more accurate estimates of our global parameters.
+This includes more accurate estimates of the adstock and saturation parameters as well because the variability in spends lets the model explore more parts of the curves.
+Second, the granularity can also help reduce bias from strong correlations - generally at a national level ad spend and base demand are very correlated, but at geo level this correlation can be weaker.
+For example, summer vacation starts at different times in different states.
+Third, geos with sparse data can still be estimated well thanks to partial pooling from the global parameters.
+Overall, the additional nuance and variability in the data can produce a much more robust model compared to a model built using national aggregated data.

+Sun, Wang, Jin, Chan, & Koehler (2016–2017) also note the following limitations.
+First, it can be hard to gather this marketing data on a more granular level.
+National data can be imputed to geo levels, but with varying effectiveness.
+Second, the model might be incorrectly assuming that adstock and saturation are the same across geos.
+Third, imperfect controls still hurt estimates.
+Fourth, computation is much more complex and reaching stable estimates can take longer.
+Fifth, pooling isn't perfect.
+Really sparse geos can have weird estimates.

+This paper focuses on exploring national funnel effects.
+Future research will explore these effects in hierarchical models.